CMLPlatform/pycirk/README.md

 3. Results will be saved in the output folder

 Permitted SUT transformation Methods:
 	- method = 0 >> Prod X Prod Ind-Tech Assumption Technical Coeff method
 	- method = 1 >> Prod X Prod Ind-Tech Assumption Market Share Coeff method

+Results options:
 	- results_only = True >> output only results (spec'd in scenarios.xls under analysis)
 	- results_only = False >> output all IOTs and results
 	- scen_no = 0 - n (0 = baseline)
 	- n = is number of scenarios specified by sheet in scenarios.xls
 	- "scenario_1" is also allowed for scenarios
 	- None, 0, base and baseline are also accepted for baseline

+Aggregation types:
 	- aggregation = ["", "bi-regional"](bi-regional EU-ROW), None (Multi-regional 49 countries)

+Availability of secondary raw materials in IO:
+	- make_secondary = False (regular database), True (modifies SUTs so that secondary raw materials are avaialable in IO after transformation)

 ### scenarios.xls